 But it’s not just the sights that make Barcelona a popular family destination.
 The strong family culture encourages children to explore and be outside, peacefully cohabitating this world with adults!

 It’s no surprise to see young children out at a terrace restaurant past 11 pm on a warm summer day.
-It’s probably why everyone can enjoy the plazas and public square – for adults to enjoy a meal or coffee while their kids kick around a ball or enjoy the playground.
+It’s probably why everyone can enjoy the plazas and the public square – for adults to enjoy a meal or coffee while their kids kick around a ball or enjoy the playground.

 One must-see spot is the Castell de Montjuic (Montjuic Castle) for kids to explore.
 Kids will love catapulting themselves into the middle ages – getting behind defunct canons and getting sweeping views of Barcelona and the Mediterranean Sea.
 Exploring the surrounding area of Montjuic is refreshing as well because it’s less congested with tourists and a fantastic way to cap the evening of all-day Barcelona sightseeing.